Table of Contents[Hide][Show]

 2. How many hours a day do you want to spend driving?

 If you’re a road trip rookie, err on the side of less, especially if you have younger kids who need to get up and move.
 Four or five hours a day in the car, with stops every two hours to let the kiddos out of their car seats to run around a rest stop can be plenty.
-If you only have a few days for your vacation and you only want to drive a few hours, that sets the parameters for choosing a destination.
+If you only have a few days for your vacation and you only want to drive a few hours, choose a destination closer to home.

 3. Get out a map.